DavSanchez/theam_test_crm_api/README.md

 The solution proposed makes use of a [PostgreSQL database](https://www.postgresql.org) provided by [its Docker image](https://hub.docker.com/_/postgres/), as part of a multi-container application managed with Docker Compose.
 The database feeds the API backend service, coded in Go, that is also enabled to run as a Docker container built from [its official image](https://hub.docker.com/_/golang/).

-This configuration makes possible to setup the whole architecture with one command, executed from the project's root directory:
+This configuration makes possible to setup the whole architecture with one command, provided Docker is installed, executed from the project's root directory:

 ```sh
 docker-compose up -d --build